keymanapp/keyman/ios/README.md

 ## Keyman App

-This is the iOS app which is distributed.
-The source for the app is found in **keyman/**.
+The source for our published iOS Keyman app is found within the **keyman/** subdirectory.
 This project only contains the views specific to the Keyman app, while the core functionality is found in KeymanEngine.framework.

 ### Building